 Compliance Notes New Build There are no additional or different criteria to those outlined above specific to new-build projects.
 Refurbishment There are no additional or different criteria to those outlined above specific to refurbishment projects.
 Extensions to existing buildings There are no additional or different criteria to those outlined above specific to new building extensions to existing buildings.
 Fit Out Only There are no additional or different criteria to those outlined above specific to fit out-only projects.
-Occupancy / workstation layout unknown Where occupancy/workstation layout is not known, lighting control can be zoned on the basis of 40m grids i.e. an assumption of 1 person/workspace per 10m .
-Small spaces Where the building consists entirely of small rooms/spaces (less than 40m ) which do not require any subdivision of lighting zones/control or meet the criteria by default, then this credit may be awarded.
-Excluded areas The following areas/spaces are omitted from the assessment of this issue: Media and arts production spaces Sports facilities (exercise spaces only) Nurseries / acute SEN Where child care and/or acute SEN spaces are included within the scope of the assessment, lighting controls should be provided for the teacher/member of staff, i.e. it is not a necessity for the controls to be accessible to the children.
+Occupancy / workstation layout unknown Where occupancy/workstation layout is not known, lighting control can be zoned on the basis of 40m 2 grids i.e. an assumption of 1 person/workspace per 10m 2 .
+Small spaces Where the building consists entirely of small rooms/spaces (less than 40m 2) which do not require any subdivision of lighting zones/control or meet the criteria by default, then this credit may be awarded.
+Buildings with office space <100m 2 Where the building being assessed contains office space that totals <100m 2 then this BREEAM issue is not assessed as a standalone issue.
+The criteria for this issue forms a part of BREEAM issue Hea 14 ' Office Space '.
+The aim of Hea 14 is to recognise relevant Health & Wellbeing issues in buildings with a small amount of office space, ensuring the issues are weighted relative to the overall proportion of the building and users who utilise this type of space.
+Buildings with no associated function areas If the building does not contain any associated function areas this issue is not assessed.
+The BREEAM assessor's spreadsheet tool will filter it from the list of applicable issues.